jravz/parallel_tasker/README.md

 The tests runs a set of jobs on rayon and this new library.
 The results show comparable performance and in a number of cases slightly improved performance for this library.
 No study has been done to establish whether the results are significant.

-Please share your feedback at jayanth.ravindran@gmail.com.
+Please try at your end and share your feedback at jayanth.ravindran@gmail.com.

 ## Usage example
 This crate enables parallel_task to be called on any iter and the result may be collected in to a Vec, HashMap or VecDeque.